erizov/Professor/semester_4/lecture_18_crypto_algorithms/bcrypt/README.md

 4. Implement Bcrypt from scratch using only the function signature
 5. Modify Bcrypt to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Bcrypt for a specific use case (e.g., nearly sorted data)
+7. Optimize Bcrypt for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Bcrypt
 9. Compare Bcrypt performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Bcrypt to solve a production problem
+10. Design a system that uses Bcrypt toaddresse a production problem
 11. Create unit tests with 100% code coverage for Bcrypt
 12. Write a technical blog post explaining Bcrypt to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Bcrypt is widely used in production systems
+- **Enterprise Applications**: Bcrypt is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Performance Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions